-In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-09, Revenue from Contracts with Customers, or Accounting Standards Codification Topic 606 ("ASC 606"), which supersedes the revenue recognition requirements in ASC 605, Revenue Recognition ("ASC 605).
+On January 1, 2019, the Organization adopted Accounting Standards Codification Topic 606, Revenue from Contracts with Customers.
 This literature is based on the principle that revenue is recognized to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The accounting guidance also requires additional disclosure regarding the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts including significant judgements and changes in judgements, as well as assets recognized from costs incurred to obtain or fulfill a contract.
-On January 1, 2019, the Organization adopted ASC 606 and was applied to all contracts on a modified retrospective method.

-We have analyzed the provisions of the FASB's ASC Topic 606, Revenue from Contracts with Customers, and have concluded that no material changes are necessary to conform with the new standard.
 Bingo revenues are recognized when based on the outcome of an event either (1) the Organization retains the amount wagered by the customer or (2) the wager is returned to the customer along with an additional amount effectively representing the Organizations side of the wager in the agreement.
 Fundraising revenues representing reciprocal transfers (exchange transactions) are recognized when the performance obligation is satisfied.
 The Organization's estimate of the transaction price is determined based on the cost expended to provide such goods or services.